ED0920/Daily-Organiser/README.md

 WHEN I want to write todays ToDo list
-THEN I am presented with an active list writer on the right WHEN I enter an event into the ToDo line & press enter THEN the event is added to the list
+THEN I am presented with an active list writer on the right WHEN I enter an event into the ToDo line & press enter THEN the event is added to the list and saved in the local storage for me to see it again when going back to open the dayly organiser.
 WHEN I want to cross off an event in the ToDo list THEN I click on the check box next to the event
+WHEN I want to delete an event in the ToDo list
+THEN I click on the bin icon to the right of the event deleting it from the local storage as well.
 WHEN I want to see the weather in Sydney
 THEN I am presented with todays forecast on the right WHEN I want to see the daily News